Asmit-Sethy/Weather-App/README.md

-# weather-app
+# Weather-app
-website to view the temperature and other dtails of any city using fetchAPI
+Website to view the temperature and other dtails of any city using fetchAPI